turingschool/mod-0-project-fe/section1/reflection.md

 6. Think of a site or app you use frequently.
 What are three variables that are probably used?
 Which data type would each of those variables probably hold?

 <h4>Reddit</h4>
-* Upvotes and downvotes are variables that are stored as numbers.
+* Upvotes and downvotes are variables that are stored as numbers.<br>
-* Comments are all strings.
+* Comments are all strings.<br>
 * A boolean example they may use is to know if I am logged in or not.
 When true I would have access to all of the features of the website, perhaps when I'm logged out in which it would be false and I would need to authenticate my privileges by logging in?
 I'm probably super wrong!

 7. In your own words, explain what concatenation is.